Internal Linking to Build Topical Authority: Beyond Keyword Optimization

 3. The Serial Silo

-In a Serial Silo, content is linked in a linear, sequential chain.
+A serial silo links content in a linear, sequential chain.
 Page A links to Page B, which links to Page C, and so on.
-This structure is ideal for step-by-step guides, tutorial series, or any content that follows a logical progression.
-It keeps users engaged in a focused journey through your content.
+This structure is ideal for step-by-step tutorials, multi-part guides, or any content that follows a logical progression.
+Serial silos keep users engaged in a focused journey through your content, and Google interprets the sequential linking pattern as a comprehensive resource path.

 - Link from high-authority to important content.